Central Virginia

 • 00:31:08

-So, you know, the methodology for scoring projects, for identifying who gets the funding, so that's longer into the future, but that is what this board's responsibility will be.
+So the methodology for scoring projects, for identifying who gets the funding, so that's longer into the future, but that is what this board's responsibility will be.

 • 00:31:19